“Picoult has a remarkable ability to make us share her characters' feelings.”

 A tricky one – because they’d both be so cool.
 I’d probably want to fly.
 I mean, people would be so amazed that if I DID sing, they wouldn’t notice if I was off key, right?

 FABULOUS question.
 At first, my mind went toward the Holocaust – I would have loved to prevent that by challenging Hitler.
-But then I realised I needed to go even further back in time…I wish I had been around in the first century when Ireneus, the bishop of Lyons, was trying to codify the early Christian church by deciding what was “real” gospel and what was heresy.
+But then I realized I needed to go even further back in time…I wish I had been around in the first century when Ireneus, the bishop of Lyons, was trying to codify the early Christian church by deciding what was “real” gospel and what was heresy.
 This comes from research I’m doing now for a book that will come out in 2008 – and looks at the editorial decisions made to include certain texts in the Bible…and to throw out others because they were too threatening to the organisation of the early church (such as the Gospel of Thomas, which advocates religion being individual and very personal and tells you that the clergy can’t tell you what to believe; you have to find it in yourself.)
 I really believe that the root of so many huge problems has been religion, and drawing the line in the sand between those who believe what you do and those who don’t – just look around the world to see the ramifications of what Ireneus did by deciding what constituted Christian faith, and what didn’t.

 I’m not Native American, but I really am fascinated by their family-driven culture and their nature-based spirituality.
 When it comes to belief systems, they just seem to “get it right” when the rest of us are ruining the environment and falling apart at the seams.